bryandioncellona/bryandioncellona/README.md

 - 💡 I chose **Applied Mathematics** because I believe in the power of math to solve real-world problems.
 - 📍 Philippines
 - 🌱 Currently learning C programming, HTML, and CSS.
-- 📊 Interested in data science, mathematical modeling, and information technology.
+- 📊 Interested in data science, mathematical modeling and information technology.
 - ✨ I'm exploring tech and analytics in and out of the classroom.

 ---